tadeck/color.js/README.md

 color.saturate(25);
 color.desaturate(25);

-// darken and lighten the color color.lighten(25);
+// darken and lighten the value of the color color.lighten(25);
 color.darken(25);
 ```